 When you walk into the showroom, you are immediately disappointed with what you can actually afford.

-2: Oh Those Neverending Medication Side Effects.
+2. Oh Those Neverending Medication Side Effects

 To be honest, medication shouldn’t be advertised at all.
 It’s outrageous that the lobbyists got this one through.
 Only your doctor should be telling you what to take.
 But anyway, now that there are ads for medicines, there are disclaimers.
 Oh boy, are there disclaimers.
 And they go on and on and on and on and on.
-Usually, they last longer than the benefits part of the ad, and include side effects so awful, you’d be better off with the disease.
+Usually, they last longer than the benefits part of the ad and include side effects so awful, you’d be better off with the disease.
 The sooner these ads get banned, the better.

-3: Fake Husband & Wife Scenarios.
+3. Fake Husband & Wife Scenarios

 Most advertising is fake anyway.
 But those poor actors that have to represent married couples, they top the list of unrealistic scenarios.
 Either the husband is a moron, the wife is constantly worried about cleanliness, or they’re both asking each other insanely dumb questions.

-“Hey honey, did you know Cereal X is not only good for my digestion, it’s good for my heart too?”
+“Hey honey, did you know Cereal X is not only good for my digestion, but it’s also good for my heart too?”
 “Of course silly, that’s why I bought you two boxes.
 It’s also good for my purse.”
 They both laugh heartily.

 In what world is this a reality?
 In fact, it parodied to perfection in The Truman Show, with Truman's wife offering to fix him some new Mococoa drink.
 "All natural cocoa beans from the upper slops of Mount Nicaragua, no artificial sweeteners!"
-Truman's response - "What the hell are you talking about?
+Truman's response, "What the hell are you talking about?
 Who are you talking to?!"

-4: Making Food Look Insanely Delicious.
+4. Making Food Look Insanely Delicious